Your Gate to Europe

 Member States may apply for a derogation to adjust their demand reduction obligations if they have limited interconnections with other Member States and can demonstrate that their interconnector export capacities or national LNG infrastructure are being used to better redirect the gas to other Member States.

-October 2022: Commission proposes a new gas package
+December 2022: EU Council adopts a new gas package

-The Commission is today proposing a new emergency regulation to address high gas prices in the EU and ensure security of supply this winter.
-This will be done through joint gas purchasing, price limiting mechanisms on the TTF gas exchange, new measures on transparent infrastructure use and solidarity between Member States, and continuous efforts to reduce gas demand.
-The regulation contains the following main elements:
+A new emergency Regulation has been adopted to address high gas prices in the EU and ensure security of supply this winter.
+This is done through joint gas purchasing, price limiting mechanisms on the TTF gas exchange, new measures on transparent infrastructure use and solidarity between Member States, and continuous efforts to reduce gas demand.
+The Regulation contains the following main elements:

 • Aggregation of EU demand and joint gas purchasing to negotiate better prices and reduce the risk of Member States outbidding each other on the global market, while ensuring security of supply across the entire EU;